hemal-1809/TransitOps-Smart-Transport-Operations-Platform-Team-Zenith-/README.md

 # TransitOps: Smart Transport Operations Platform (Team Zenith)

-TransitOps is a comprehensive, state-of-the-art fleet and transport operations management platform designed to optimize and streamline transport logistics, fleet maintenance, driver safety, fuel tracking, and trip dispatching.
+TransitOps is a comprehensive, state of the art fleet and transport operations management platform designed to optimize and streamline transport logistics, fleet maintenance, driver safety, fuel tracking, and trip dispatching.

 ---